Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Experimental Setup

 \section{Experimental Setup}

 \textbf{Baselines:} We compare ProtoT to three representative mixer families while keeping the backbone fixed: depth (6), hidden size (256), FFN ratio ($2.7\times$), RMSNorm, dropout (0.1), and the training recipe.
 We use the same tokenizer and optimizer across models and do not reuse any pre-trained weights.
 To isolate mixer effects, we exclude MoE (e.g., Qwen-3) \citep{yang2025qwen3technicalreport} and hybrid architectures (e.g., Jamba) \citep{lieber2024jamba}.
-We compare against a \textit{LLaMA-style Transformer}: a single-expert, decoder-only self-attention Transformer following LLaMA-3/3.1 \citep{grattafiori2024llama}, matched to ProtoT in backbone hyperparameters and training setup.
-The only architectural difference is the mixer (self-attention vs.\ prototype); \textit{Mamba} \citep{gu2023mamba}: a modern state-space model (SSM) instantiation with the same dimensionality (6 layers, hidden 256) and FFN configuration as ProtoT; and \textit{DeltaNet \citep{yang2024parallelizing} (delta-rule linear transformer)}: a linear-attention baseline, configured with the same width, depth, and FFN ratio as ProtoT.
+We compare against a \textit{LLaMA-style Transformer}: a single-expert, decoder-only self-attention Transformer following LLaMA-3/3.1 \citep{grattafiori2024llama}, matched to ProtoT in backbone hyperparameters and training setup, with the only difference in the mixer (self-attention vs.\ prototype); \textit{Mamba} \citep{gu2023mamba}: a modern state-space model (SSM) instantiation with the same dimensionality (6 layers, 256 hidden size) as ProtoT; and \textit{DeltaNet \citep{yang2024parallelizing} (delta-rule linear transformer)}: a linear-attention baseline, configured with the same width, depth, and FFN ratio as ProtoT.

-\textbf{Dataset:} We use a subset of the FineWeb-Edu dataset \citep{penedo2024fineweb}, a high-quality web crawl dataset specifically curated for language model training.
-FineWeb-Edu consists of educational and informational web pages, providing diverse, coherent text that is well-suited for training autoregressive language models.
-The full dataset contains approximately 1.3 trillion tokens (with a less strict ``score-2" filtering version containing 5.4 trillion tokens), but we use a manageable 250 million token subset for our experiments.
-Our sampled dataset contains 360,313 documents, with an average document length of 694 tokens.
+\textbf{Dataset:} We use a subset of the FineWeb-Edu dataset \citep{penedo2024fineweb}, a high-quality diverse web crawl specifically curated for LM training.
+Our sampled dataset contains 360,313 documents for a total of 250M tokens, with train/dev/test split of 338,695/18,015/3,603 documents.
 We use a custom BPE tokenizer \citep{sennrich2015neural} trained on the dataset with a vocabulary size of 16,000 tokens.
-For training, we use 338,695 documents (234.9M tokens) for the train split, 18,015 documents (12.5M tokens) for validation, and 3,603 documents (2.6M tokens) for testing.
-We chose this dataset over alternatives like C4 or The Pile because of its focus on high-quality, educational content.